Leicester City have joined a list of humiliated clubs to suffer back-to-back relegations from the Premier League.

 Solbakken was sacked in January with Wolves hovering above the drop zone in 18th and his successor Dean Saunders, who outlined promotion was still a possibility upon taking charge of the club, oversaw five wins from the remaining 20 matches as they concluded the season in 23rd, four points adrift of safety.

-Likewise to Swindon, Wolves won the League One title in the following season.
+Likewise to Swindon, Wolves won the League One title in the following campaign.
 Orchestrated by Kenny Jackett, they set a third tier points record.

 Sunderland's demise from Premier League regulars to the third tier of English football is a fascinating tale and yet another reminder of how big clubs are not immune to falling off a cliff if run irresponsibly.